 If you only own a couple of devices or have a cable Internet connection, you may not really need to have a VPN on your home or office router.

-This is an unlikely scenario, however, as the average household now has at least one smartphone per person, in addition to tablets, computers, and other devices.
+However, this is an unlikely scenario as the average household now has at least one smartphone per person, in addition to tablets, computers, and other devices.
 Therefore, firewall protection is not enough.
-What you also need is a VPN connection that can protect all your devices at the same time, and the best way to do that is by installing it on your router.
+You also need a VPN connection that can protect all your devices at the same time, and the best way to do that is by installing it on your router.